 Jesus took the form of a servant, and completed the sacrifice required for all of man’s sin.
-After Jesus rose from the dead, He was restored to His former place of honor in heaven.
+After Jesus rose from the dead, He was restored to His former place of honor as God, and took again, all of the rights as God.
 The complete fulfillment of this prophecy from Psalm 97:9, will occur when Jesus is established as ruler of the earth during His one-thousand-year reign.
 All those who inhabit His kingdom will bow their knees in submission to Jesus’ authority—if not willingly, by force (Philippians 2:10-11).

 “Therefore God also has highly exalted Him and given Him the name which is above every name, that at the name of Jesus every knee should bow, of those in heaven, and of those on earth, and of those under the earth, and that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father.”

 According to Psalms 97:9, the LORD (Jehovah) will be exalted above all gods.

 - Jesus is also called LORD and God (Philippians 2:6-8).

 - Jesus will be exalted above all other gods (Philippians 2:9-11).